✦ Open Format · Zero Dependencies · MIT License

 $var Body Variable reference.
 Resolved from @key or @+key headers.
 Dot-path access: $obj.field. substituted

-Body Named block with optional type tag.
-Hard injection boundary — \=== inside is literal.
-Blocks can be nested one level. visible
+Body Named section with optional type tag.
+Hard injection boundary — \:: at line start is literal.
+Sections can be nested one level with :::. visible

 > KEYWORD args Body Directive.
 CALL, ASSERT, YIELD, EMIT, LOG, ABORT, WAIT, RETRY.
 ALL_CAPS only — prose > is not parsed. visible